Divyateja04/CS-F214-Assignment-1/Task0.md

 int calcMax(int a, int b) { return a > b ? a : b; }
 ```

-### @brief Helper Function: To Create an Array as an alternate to using maps
+### Helper Function: To Create an Array as an alternate to using maps
 ```c
 int letters[30];